Monday, October 19, 2009

 I go crazy.

-The Cool emerges lyrically from his mouth and instrumentally from his Dj, drummer, and guitarist.
+He does as instructed and track 11, my favorite track on The Cool emerges lyrically from his mouth and instrumentally from his Dj, drummer, and guitarist.

 I love it.